 Printer Friendly Version

-Whole gland (also known as total) cryoablation is one of several methods available to treat clinically localized prostate cancer and may be considered an alternative to radical prostatectomy or external beam radiotherapy.
+Whole gland (also known as total) cryoablation is one of several methods to treat clinically localized prostate cancer and may be considered an alternative to radical prostatectomy or external-beam radiotherapy (EBRT).
 It also may be used for salvage of non-metastatic relapse following initial therapy for clinically localized disease.
-Using percutaneously inserted cryoprobes, the glandular tissue is rapidly frozen and thawed such that tissue necrosis follows.
+Using percutaneously inserted cryoprobes, the glandular tissue is rapidly frozen and thawed to cause tissue necrosis.
 Cryosurgical ablation is less invasive than radical prostatectomy and recovery time may be shorter.
 External-beam radiotherapy (EBRT) requires multiple treatments, whereas only one (1) treatment is usually required for total cryoablation.

 POLICYWhole gland cryoablation of the prostate may be considered medically necessary as treatment of clinically localized (organ-confined) prostate cancer when performed